-Automation recipes are basic templates we’ve created to give you a starting point when you go to create an automation.
-They’re designed to be easy to import into your ActiveCampaign account so you can easily tweak and adopt them for your business’ specific needs.
+Automation recipes are basic templates we’ve created to give you a starting point when you go to create automation.
+They’re designed to be easy to import into your ActiveCampaign account so you can easily tweak and adapt them for your business’s specific needs.

 We’ve provided a variety of automation recipes to get you started in the Automations area of our platform, and to demonstrate the wide variety of business processes and functions that can be automated.

 This guide is part of a series of guides we’ve created to walk you through our automation recipe “menu” and highlight some of the recipes within to help you generate ideas and get more comfortable with building out automation for your business.

 In this guide, we’ll explain what automation recipes are, introduce you to the recipe menu, and highlight a few recipes designed to help you increase revenue and boost traffic to your website.

 You always have the option to “Start from Scratch” when you go to create a new automation, but we know a blank slate can sometimes be overwhelming: finding ways to fit the start triggers, actions, and logic together to create effective automation for your business can be a challenge.

 So whether you’ve already created a few automation or are completely new to our platform, you may find it helpful to see what automation looks like and how all of its parts fit together to automate a specific business function.

 To create new automation in ActiveCampaign, click “Automations” in the top navigation menu to load the Automations Overview page.
 Then click the green New Automation button in the top right corner to open the “Automation Recipe” modal.
 This is where you’ll find categories of automation you can instantly import.